 - Iron and ironing board

 - The illustration above shows our selection and placement pattern.
-The print designs from Bespoke Blooms are shown at two-times the actual size for easier identification.
-To achieve our Bloomin’ look of a flower opening up to the sun, precise placement of the prints is important.
+The print designs from Bespoke Blooms are shown at two-times the actual size for easier identification and to show how we achieved our Blooming look of a flower opening up to the sun.

-- Select EIGHTEEN squares from the Bespoke Blooms Layer Cake.
+- Select EIGHTEEN squares from the Prints Layer Cake.

 - From the print squares, select the two for the angled corners and cut each in half diagonally.
 Set these FOUR triangles aside.

-- Select SIXTEEN 10” squares from the Bella Solids Layer Cake
+- Select SIXTEEN 10” squares from the Solids Layer Cake

 - From the fabric for the center of the backing (Gingham Garden in Natural in our sample), cut ONE 18½” wide x length of fabric (63” in our sample) rectangle.

-NOTE: You will end up with a large panel for your scrap stash.
-This neutral fabric would be fabulous in a myriad of projects.
+NOTE: You will end up with a large panel for your scrap Stash – fabulous for a myriad of projects.